I-am-Erk/CDDA-Tilesets/readme.md

 All of the tileset in this repository are included in a release of the game.
 You can just load into the game and see what they are like for yourself.

-Use [this discord](https://discord.gg/kAXNZuy) to discuss and contribute to most of these community-driven tilesets!
+Use [this discord](https://discord.gg/kAXNZuy) to discuss and contribute to this project.
 Development is constantly ongoing!

 ### [UltiCa](gfx/UltimateCataclysm)